NHSDigital/dtos-devops-templates/infrastructure/modules/lets-encrypt-certificates/README.md

 # lets-encrypt-certificates

+> ⚠️ **Note:** This module is now deprecated - replaced by module 'acme-certificate'.

 A Terraform module to obtain publicly trusted SSL certificates from the Let's Encrypt Certificate Authority.
 This module addresses the lack of a native, integrated certificate management solution in Azure, equivalent to AWS Certificate Manager.

 ## Features